M-Davies/eye-of-horus/src/scripts/README.md

 24. Given image is too large for detection of custom labels
 25. ClientError on image processing of custom labels.
 Likelihood is too large to even send with detect_custom_labels
 26. User gesture combination api is rate-limited
+27. Captured face in stream does not match the user's face
+28. Rule Violation: Given gesture combination for the specific locktype is too short (minimum combination length = 4)